 The primary goal of Leg 197 was to obtain accurate and precise paleolatitude and age estimates for each of the sites drilled.
 These data, when compared with fixed and moving hotspot predictions, form the basis of our paleomagnetic test.
-To accomplish our goal, we targeted moderate penetration of lava flow sections with the aim of obtaining an average of secular variation at each site.
+To accomplish our goal, we targeted moderate penetration of lava flow sections with the aim of obtaining an average of secular variation (>15 independent paleomagnetic inclination units) at each site.

 Our objectives differed slightly from site to site.
-At Detroit Seamount, we hoped to improve the precision of prior paleolatitude estimates and, possibly, obtain new time-averaged paleolatitude data with ages different from those determined at Detroit Seamount Site 884.
-At Nintoku Seamount and Koko Guyot, we hoped to investigate the mechanisms for discrepancies between paleomagnetic data and predictions based on fixed hotspot models.
-Combined with data from Suiko Seamount F4.
-Distance from the 43-Ma bend in the hotspot track vs. age, p.
-29.

-(Kono, 1980), time-averaged paleomagnetic data of known age from these seamounts should allow us to test existing models and potentially develop new models for the generation of the Emperor Seamount trend and the Hawaiian-Emperor bend.
+At Detroit Seamount, we hoped to improve the precision of prior paleolatitude estimates and, possibly, obtain new time-average paleolatitude data with ages different from those of Detroit Seamount ODP Site 884.
+At Nintoku Seamount and Koko Guyot we hoped to investigate the mechanisms for discrepancies between paleomagnetic data and predictions based on fixed hotspot models.
+Combined with data from Suiko Seamount (Kono, 1980), time-averaged paleomagnetic data of known age from these seamounts should allow us to test existing models and potentially develop new models for the generation of the Emperor Seamount trend and the Hawaiian-Emperor bend.